Skip to content

 Coding a Topology

-Caster Logo Crucible’s Caster application enables the “coded” design and deployment of a cyber topology.
-Using Caster Designs, a novice content developer can avoid scripting OpenTofu code by simply defining variables within pre-configured OpenTofu modules.
-Caster supports the design and deployment of virtual environments to three types of hypervisors:
+Caster Logo Crucible's Caster application enables coding design and deployment of a cyber topology.
+With Caster Designs, an intermediate content developer can avoid scripting Terraform code and simply define variables within pre-configured Terraform modules.

-Open-Source Integrations:
+Open-Source Integrations

 Crafting a Scenario

-Blueprint Logo Crucible’s Blueprint application enables the collaborative creation and visualization of a master scenario event list (MSEL) for an exercise.
-Scenario events are mapped to specific simulation objectives.
+Blueprint Logo Crucible's Blueprint application enables the collaborative creation and visualization of a master scenario event list (MSEL) for an exercise.
+Scenario events are mapped to simulation objectives.

-Steamfitter LogoCrucible’s Steamfitter application enables the organization and execution of scenario tasks on virtual machines.
+Steamfitter Logo Crucible's Steamfitter application enables the organization and execution of tasks on virtual machines.

-Open-Source Integrations:
+Open-Source Integrations

 • StackStorm, an event-driven automation platform, scripts scenario events and senses the virtual environment.

-• Ansible, a software provisioning, configuration management, and application deployment tool, enables post-deployment provisioning of services to infrastructure.
+• Ansible, a software provisioning, configuration management and application deployment tool, enables post-deployment provisioning of services to infrastructure.

 Animating Activity

-GHOSTS LogoCrucible’s GHOSTS Non-Player Character (NPC) automation and orchestration framework deploys and shapes the activities of NPCs using Generative AI models.
+GHOSTS Logo Crucible's GHOSTS Non-Player Character (NPC) automation and orchestration framework deploys and shapes the activities of NPCs using GenAI.

 Evaluating Threats

-CITE LogoCrucible’s Collaborative Incident Threat Evaluator (CITE) application enables participants from different organizations to evaluate, score, and comment on cyber incidents.
-CITE also provides a situational awareness dashboard that allows teams to track their internal actions and roles.
+CITE Logo Crucible's Collaborative Incident Threat Evaluator (CITE) application enables participants from different organizations to evaluate, score, and comment on cyber incidents.
+CITE's situational awareness dashboard allows teams to track internal actions and roles.

 Displaying Incident Information

-Gallery LogoCrucible’s Gallery application enables participants to review cyber incident information based on source type (intelligence, reporting, orders, news, social media, telephone, email) categorized by critical infrastructure sector or any other organization.
+Gallery Logo Crucible's Gallery application enables participants to review cyber incident information based on source type (intelligence, reporting, orders, news, social media, telephone, email) categorized by critical infrastructure sector or any other organization.

 Assessing Performance

-Alloy LogoCrucible’s Alloy application enables users to launch an on-demand event or join an instance of an already-running simulation.
-Following the event, reports can provide a summary of knowledge and performance assessments.
+Alloy Logo Crucible's Alloy application enables users to launch an on-demand event or join an instance of an already-running exercise.
+Following an event, Alloy can also provide a summary of knowledge and performance assessments.

 Operational Deployment

-Crucible applications implement the OpenID Connect authentication protocol and are integrated with Keycloak, an open-source identity authentication service.
 Crucible applications are deployed as Docker containers, which employ operating system level virtualization to isolate containers from each other.
 Container deployment, scaling, and management services are obtained using Kubernetes, a popular container-orchestration system.
-Kubernetes workflow and cluster management are performed using Argo, a popular open-source GitOps toolset.
-A pre-configured Crucible Appliance virtual machine is available for download.
-Beyond government-owned instances, the SEI owns and operates on-premises and cloud-based instances of Crucible:
+Kubernetes workflow and cluster management are performed using Argo CD, a popular open-source GitOps toolset.

-Fortress Logo Fortress fortress.sei.cmu.edu
+Fortress Logo